 The vaccine roll-out has been the stand-out success of the government’s response to the pandemic.
 It is also an example of how the power of the state can combine with the ingenuity and agility of business to deliver transformative change.

-46m people have had their first vaccine dose (nearly 90% of the adult population) and more than 37m ) about 70% of adults have had both doses.
+92% of the adult population have had their first vaccine dose and 84% of adults have had both doses.
 The number of doses administered each day is now significantly below the peak of 500,000 reach in mid-March.
-Finishing the job of delivering on the vaccine rollout will play a key part of how we learn to live confidently with the virus.
+Finishing the job of delivering on the vaccine rollout – including the booster programme for certain age groups - will play a key part of how we learn to live confidently with the virus.

 Principle Three: Recommendations

-Support vaccination uptake rates particularly amongst groups where take-up is low.
+Support vaccine uptake rates particularly amongst groups where take-up is low

 - Firms could leverage their internal networks and communication vehicles to support the vaccination delivery effort.
-For example, large employers could consider holding organised vaccine days, as has been done in other countries.
+For example, large employers could consider holding organised vaccine days or supporting pop-up vaccination centres.

-- Government should prioritise and work at speed with business to enable the Therapeutics Taskforce to identify and clinically trial and approve repurposed drugs and new drugs / treatments for COVID-19.
+- The government should prioritise and work at speed with business to enable the Therapeutics Taskforce to identify and clinically trial and approve repurposed drugs and new drugs / treatments for COVID-19.